BestITUserEUW/chron-cpp/README.md

 This implementation supports cron format, as specified below.

-Each schedule expression conststs of 6 parts, all mandatory.
+Each schedule expression consists of 6 parts, all mandatory.
 However, if 'day of month' specifies specific days, then 'day of week' is ignored.

 ```text
 ┌──────────────seconds (0 - 59)